AlexandreCorcos/rpg_text/README.md

 # Adventure RPG Game

 Welcome to the Adventure RPG Game!
 This is a simple text-based RPG where you take on the role of a brave adventurer fighting against various monsters.
-Your goal is to survive as many battles as possible, leveling up and growing stronger with each victory.
+Your goal is to survive as many battles as possible, levelling up and growing stronger with each victory.

 ## Table of Contents
 - [Features](#features)